shakes76/PatternAnalysis-2023/recognition/ViT-challenge-6-47028643/README.md

 ### Network Architecture: Visual Transformer (ViT)
 ![ViT Architecture](ViT-architecture.png)

-Visual Transformer (ViT) is a neural network architecture that leverages the Transformer model originally designed for natural language processing tasks for image classification.
+As previously stated, the Visual Transformer (ViT) is a neural network architecture which leverages the, originally natural language-based, Transformer model.
 The architecture consists of the following main components:

 1. **Patch Embedding**: The input image is divided into small patches (e.g., 16x16 pixels).
-Each patch is flattened and transformed into a 1D vector.
-These vectors are then linearly embedded to form a sequence of embeddings.
+Each of these patches is then flattened and transformed into a 1D vector.
+This is done so as to linear embedd them so as to form a sequence of embeddings.

-2. **Positional Encoding**: Positional encodings are added to the patch embeddings to provide the model with information about the relative positions of the patches.
+2. **Positional Encoding**: Most interesting about the transformer model is its ability to encapsulating information about relative positions of the patches.
+This is done by adding positional encodings to the patch embeddings.

-3. **Transformer Blocks**: These are the core of the ViT model.
-Each block consists of a multi-head self-attention layer followed by feed-forward neural networks.
-The transformer blocks are responsible for feature extraction.
+3. **Transformer Blocks**: Core to the ViT model are the Transformer blocks.
+Each of these blocks consists of a multi-head self-attention layer followed by feed-forward neural networks.
+These transformer blocks are the components which are responsible for feature extraction.

-4. **Classification Head**: The final output from the Transformer blocks is passed through a linear layer for classification.
+4. **Classification Head**: Finally the output from the Transformer blocks is passed through a linear layer for classification.

 ---

 #### Modules in `modules.py`

-1. **PatchEmbed**: This module is responsible for breaking the input image into patches and linearly embedding them.
-It uses a Conv2D layer for both patch extraction and linear embedding.
+1. **PatchEmbed**: This module is the one responsible for breaking the input image into patches and linearly embedding them.
+It does this by using a Conv2D layer for both patch extraction and linear embedding.

 2. **Attention**: This is the multi-head self-attention module.
-It takes in the patch embeddings, applies self-attention to weigh the importance of different patches relative to each other, and outputs a new set of embeddings.
+It works by taking in the patch embeddings, applying self-attention to weigh the importance of different patches relative to each other, and outputing a new set of embeddings.

-3. **MLP**: This is a simple Multi-Layer Perceptron consisting of fully connected layers, usually followed by activation functions like ReLU and normalization layers.
-It serves as the feed-forward neural network in the Transformer blocks.
+3. **MLP**: This is a simple Multi-Layer Perceptron (as commonly found within neural networks) which consists of fully connected layers, usually followed by activation functions like ReLU and normalization layers.
+This is crucial since it serves as the feed-forward neural network in the Transformer blocks.

-4. **Block**: This encapsulates one "block" of the transformer consisting of the Attention layer followed by the MLP.
-Layer normalization is usually applied before and/or after each of these sub-layers.
+4. **Block**: This encapsulates one "block" of the transformer consisting of the Attention layer and the MLP - in that order.
+It should be noted that layer normalization is also usually applied before and/or after each of these sub-layers.

-5. **VisionTransformer**: This is the main model class that combines all of the above modules.
-It takes an image as input, applies PatchEmbed to create patch embeddings, adds positional encodings, and passes them through multiple Transformer Blocks.
-Finally, a classification head is applied to the output of the last Transformer block to make predictions.
+5. **VisionTransformer**: This is where is all comes together!
+It takes an image as input, applies PatchEmbed (see above) so as to create patch embeddings, adds positional encodings, and then passes them through multiple Transformer Blocks.
+After all that, finally, a classification head is applied to the output of the last Transformer block so as to make predictions.

 ---